Stellar Price Overview

 Given Stellar’s volatility, its live price can change by a large amount in a very short space of time.
 The market cap of Stellar is equal to the price of Stellar multiplied by the number of XLM in circulation.

-The current price of Stellar is EUR.
-It has changed by EUR in the last 24 hours and XLM has a 24-hour trading volume of EUR.
-Stellar current Kriptomat ranking is , with a market cap of EUR.
-It has a circulating supply of .
+The current Stellar price is EUR.
+The price has changed by EUR in the past 24 hours on trading volume of EUR.
+The market rank of Stellar is based on a market capitalization of EUR.
+Stellar has a circulating supply of .
+The highest recorded Stellar price is EUR.
+And the lowest recorded XLM price is EUR.
 Max supply is XLM.

 Stellar Price FAQ